Karql/elastalert2-server/README.md

 # Any .yaml file will be loaded as a rule
 rules_folder: rules

-# How often ElastAlert will query elasticsearch
+# How often ElastAlert2 will query elasticsearch
 # The unit can be anything from weeks to seconds
 run_every:
   seconds: 5

-# ElastAlert will buffer results from the most recent
+# ElastAlert2 will buffer results from the most recent
 # period of time, in case some log sources are not in real time
 buffer_time:
   minutes: 1